j-ylau/slomarket/README.md

 ## Project Status

-As of Deceember 2023, SloMarket is in beta.
+As of Deceember 2023, SLOMarket is in beta.
 We are actively developing new features and addressing user feedback.